Giannoulas/epos4_usb_hub_fix/README.md

 Key Files:
 - value_assigner.cpp: Contains the main functions for the port-to-ID matching logic.
 - value_assigner.hpp: Defines two structs and a function template.
 Also includes instructions for the function arguments.
+- Definitions.h, that is the file that one can download from the maxon website as part of the linux library zip

 Main Function:
 int value_assigner(int number_of_devices, unsigned short *available_ids, usb_and_id *usb_and_id_array)